briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

     2. _(2)_ The person is determined by the Registrar of Motor Vehicles to be a resident in accordance with standards adopted by the Registrar under Ohio R.C.
-4507.01.\
+[4507.01][ORC Section 4507.01].\
     (ORC 4507.213)

 ## 335.03   Driving with temporary instruction permit; curfew

 1. _(a)_ No holder of a temporary instruction permit issued under Ohio R.C.
-4507.05(A) shall operate a motor vehicle upon a highway or any public or private property used by the public for purposes of vehicular travel or parking in violation of the following conditions:
+[4507.05(A)][ORC Section 4507.05] shall operate a motor vehicle upon a highway or any public or private property used by the public for purposes of vehicular travel or parking in violation of the following conditions:

     1. _(1)_ If the permit is issued to a person who is at least fifteen years six months of age, but less than sixteen years of age: